Maryland Panel Recommends Billions In New School Spending

 ANNAPOLIS, MD (AP) – A Maryland commission is recommending the state increase spending on K-12 education by an estimated $4.4 billion a year about a decade from now.
-The panel known as the Kirwan Commission released the estimated costs at a meeting today in Annapolis.
+The panel known as the Kirwan Commission released the estimated costs at a meeting in Annapolis.
 It will make final recommendations to the Maryland General Assembly in a final report by the end of the year.
 The recommended increases would begin in the next fiscal year, when they would total about $807 million.
 They go up each year for a decade.
-The increases are in four main areas.
-They include early childhood education such as pre-K programs, teacher pay, college and career readiness and additional resources for at-risk students.
+The increases are in four main areas: early childhood education, teacher pay, college and career readiness, and additional resources for at-risk students.
 Lawmakers will be considering the recommendations in the legislative session that begins in January.

 - Home